 Recommendation 5.
-Highly heterogeneous unprocessed samples - such as soil, metal fragments, paint chips, or fragments of highly absorbent
+Highly heterogeneous unprocessed samples - such as soil, metal fragments, paint chips, or fragments of highly absorbent the chemical(s) in the unused portions of samples.

 Recommendation 6.
 Biomedical samples - for example, urine or plasma - should be stored in polypropylene or polyethylene terephthalate